10 Strange Animals and Where to Go to See Them

 2. Aye-aye (Madagascar)

-Madagascar is known for being home to a great many strange animals, most of which are found nowhere else in the world.
+Madagascar is known for being home to many strange animals, most of which are found nowhere else in the world.

 One great example of this is the aye-aye, with its bulging eyes, ever-growing teeth and long fingers.
 It can be very creepy-looking, especially if you suddenly come face-to-face with one in the forest at night!